kj-ndichu/academic/content/project/example/index.md

 whereby the Generator generates images and the Discriminator assesses these images to test their quality.
 This is done iteratively until the generated images are as realistic as possible.

-Group project by:
+Group project by
  - Martin Oywa
  - John K Ndichu
  - Sarah Mukuti
  - Ken Mutiso
  - Shadrack Muteti

 App url: http://creativegan.herokuapp.com/